Nibelungensteig (5): Güttersbach – Bullau

 There is a hiking pass for the Nibelungensteig, in which you can document your stages and then submit it.
 This qualifies you for the Nibelungensteig hiking pin.

-Trail markings: The trail is marked throughout with a red N, and the access trail with a green N.
+Trail markings: The trail is marked throughout with a red N; the access route with a green N.

-Trails: Partly easy forest trails, partly unpaved forest paths, not to be underestimated in terms of fitness.
-Most of the trails are used by mountain bikers and hikers at the same time.
+Trails: Partly easy forest tracks, partly unpaved woodland paths; physical fitness should not be underestimated.
+Most trails are used by both mountain bikers and hikers.

 (S) Hotel Zentlinde in Güttersbach

-(5) Dairy farm shop in Hüttenthal with dairy products, bread rolls and sausages – the last and only opportunity to buy snacks for stages 5 and 6 – especially on Thursdays when the Vesperhäusle is closed.
+(5) Dairy farm shop in Hüttenthal selling dairy products, bread rolls and sausages – the last and only chance to buy a snack for stages 5 and 6 – particularly on Thursdays when the Vesperhäusle is closed.

-(11) Popular biker hangout, closed on Thursdays, otherwise open from 12 noon
+(11) Popular bikers’ meeting place, closed on Thursdays, otherwise open from 12 noon

-Therefore, be sure to take the following with you for this and the next stage
+Therefore, essential for this and the next stage

-(2) Shortly after the signpost: Frankfurter Hütte (refuge hut)
+(2) Shortly after the signpost: Frankfurter Hütte (mountain hut)

-in front of (8) numerous tables and benches directly on the lake shore, sunbathing lawn
+Before (8): numerous tables and benches right on the lakeside, sunbathing area

-(12) benches and tables, as well as the option to rest under the roof in the dry
+(12) Benches and tables, as well as the option to rest under cover

 Accommodation